ChameleonCloud/CC-Ubuntu/README.md

 * `base`: General Ubuntu image
 * `gpu`: includes CUDA driver
   * *Needs to be built from another Ubuntu image with the **same kernel*** as it grabs the kernel info to install headers, and also on a GPU node so the NVidia installer doesn't abort.
-* `arm64`: Creates post-processed kernel and ramdisk, and bootscript for U-Boot
+* `arm64`: Creates post-processed kernel and ramdisk
-  * Can only be built on an ARM64 node, currently
+  * Can be built on an ARM64 node or x86 node

 The `.py` script does some parameter parsing, configures then environment, then `exec`'s the `.sh` script.
-Calling the `.sh` directly requires a few envvars to be set
+Calling the `.sh` directly requires a few envvars to be set.

-At the end of its execution, the script provides the Glance command that can be used to upload the image to an existing OpenStack infrastructure.
+At the end of its execution, the script provides the OpenStack command that can be used to upload the image to an existing OpenStack infrastructure.

 This script does the following: